 With COVID outbreaks in many plants, Allford says modernizing the meatpacking industry is “long overdue.”

 “You have to understand why.
 Every carcass is different,” he said.
 “That’s one really difficult thing in food processing.
 You need some kind of adaptive control or sensor system to deal with that unless you just grind the whole thing up into sausage.
 That’s not going to work.”

 Allford said cuts like going across the backbone are relatively easy to automate, but separating the meat from the bone is more difficult to teach a robot how to do.
 Even so, it’s a problem he’s eager to overcome.

 “When it’s going to get challenging is when we’re trying to do things where we’re trying to remove the meat from the bone, yet not waste much,” he said.
 “That’s challenging and interesting to me.
-I’m looking forward to getting down to some of that work, because then we’ll have to use all sorts of sensor systems.”
+I’m looking forward to getting down to some of that work because then we’ll have to use all sorts of sensor systems.”

-That may include using technology ARC developed for human surgeries that detects where bones are before determining where to make a cut.
+That may include using the technology ARC developed for human surgeries that detects where bones are before determining where to make a cut.